 One thought I include in nearly every conversation lately, regardless of role (e.g., product owners, Scrum Masters, team members, and executives), is the need to focus on simple one four-letter word – DONE!
 I share how getting to done is all that matters, and if you are not going to get done with what you committed, why make commitments at all; in fact, why have an agile transformation at all?
 Successful agile and Scrum need “done” to occur to create predictability.
 Without the ability to predict our course based on data, our “better way of working” will not be better at all; it will just become the newest way to frustratingly not achieve either organizational or team goals.

 The definition of “done” and how it fits into agile methodology

-- For team members – Be strong!
+For team members – Be strong!
 Managing new requests fall to the <role of product owner>, so resist the temptation to do the work.
-Even if it will only take a few hours, those hours add up and steal from the sprint!
+Even if it will only take a few hours, those hours add up and steal from time you could be spending on the sprint!

 Done feels so good for the team and enables greatness in organizations.
 It is a core tenet of agile methodology, and it creates a foundation in which our customers come to trust us, to believe in our words and actions, and to come back for more!

 With that, what is holding you back from achieving DONE?